Enter your email here to receive Weekly Wide-Awake

 Ireland Day 9: Doolin to Cork

 Greg had researched Cork’s pubs and mapped our route.
 Our first stop was Costigan’s.
 (Established in 1827, it fit right in to our well-established precedent of having a pint at the older pubs wherever we were.)
 I tried my first Beamish Stout, talked with an expat from DC who had recently relocated to Cork, and found out a little about what people in Cork feel about Dublin.
 (There is a quiet back-and-forth between the two cities.
-It sits somewhere between pride, competition and disinterest.)
+It sits somewhere between pride, competition, and disinterest.)

 About Katie

-Born in Louisville.
+From Louisville.
 Live in Atlanta.
 Curious by nature.
 Researcher by education.
 Writer by practice.
 Grateful heart by desire.

 Buy the Book!